tylerfarr5/taxi-out-time-airlines/README.md

 # taxi-out-time-airlines
-We identified key factors to target in reducing taxi out time, which thereby reducing carbon emissions.
+We identified three key factors to target in reducing taxi-out time, thereby reducing carbon emissions: Time in Air, Time of Day, and Airport Location.